For reporting agencies

 Reporting must be made in the form of XML files in accordance with ISO 20022: auth.013.01.02 for unsecured transactions, auth.012.01.02 for transactions against collateral and auth.014.01.02 for foreign exchange swaps.
-More information is contained in the User guide.
+More information is contained in the Reporting instructions.

 Reporting is made using secure file transfer via SFTP or web browser (HTTPS).
 To be able to report, the reporting agency needs to request access to the file transfer service.
 To do this, the form Registration of authorisation for the TORA Transaction reporting is completed, printed, duly signed, scanned and emailed, email@example.com, to the Riksbank.

 In turn, the reporting agency will be informed of user identity, password and other information needed to join the file transfer service.